Timdenders/Colonization-Conquerors/Weekly Reports/2023_11_15_Weekly_Report.md

     - Include a button in the UI that allows the user to return to the setup menu for starting a new game and another button for exiting the application.
     - Following the Alpha release, consider exploring the development of leaderboards for the game.
 - **Progress:**
-  -
+  - Completed the Fort mechanics and fulfilled the designated tasks.
+  - Created a pause menu feature for the game.
 - **Plans:**
-  -
+  - Examine the latest version for any potential bugs.
+  - Enhance the code, condense it, and improve its overall aesthetic.
+  - Explore the possibility of creating leaderboards for the game and incorporate any noteworthy mechanics.

 #
 #### **Grant Palmieri:**
 - **Goals:**
-  - Completion of School and Hospital-related mechanics.
+  - Test the game before the Alpha release.
 - **Progress:**
-  - Presented the logic for the mechanics related to Schools and Hospitals.
+  - Conducted testing on the game prior to its Alpha release.
 - **Plans:**
-  - Test the game before the Alpha release.
+  - Evaluate the latest version and look for bugs.

 #
 #### **Joshua Murillo:**